ernestomangia/csharp-exercises/README.md

 # Coding exercises

-These exercises has been taken from coding platforms like HackerRank.
+These exercises has been taken from coding platforms like HackerRank and Codility.

 ## Installation